 If you’re relocating to LA soon, one can only assume that you’re excited.
 And who can blame you – the City of Angels boasts many amenities and attractions that will leave you speechless.
 Let’s take a quick look at some of the most widely known things about LA:

-• Hollywood attractions (Hollywood Sign, Walk of Fame, Hollywood Museum, movie stars’ homes)
+- Hollywood attractions (Hollywood Sign, Walk of Fame, Hollywood Museum, movie stars’ homes)

-• Some of the best beaches not only in LA but the entire US (Santa Monica, Malibu, Venice Beach, Long Beach)
+- Some of the best beaches not only in LA but the entire US (Santa Monica, Malibu, Venice Beach, Long Beach)

-• Theme Parks (Knott’s Berry Farm, Six Flags Magic Mountain, Legoland California)
+- Theme Parks (Knott’s Berry Farm, Six Flags Magic Mountain, Legoland California)

-• TV, Movie, and Music Industry
+- TV, Movie, and Music Industry

-• Pop culture
+- Pop culture

-• 106 colleges within 50 miles of LA
+- 106 colleges within 50 miles of LA

-Besides various benefits that such a long-distance relocation can bring you, keep in mind that LA is a place packed with different kinds of activities, opportunities, and possibilities, and experiencing them requires immersing yourself in the city’s lifestyle.
+Besides the various benefits that such a long-distance relocation can bring you, keep in mind that LA is a place packed with different kinds of activities, opportunities, and possibilities, and experiencing them requires immersing yourself in the city’s lifestyle.
 And to do that right, you should have enough savings to endure the high cost of living in Los Angeles and afford a decent life for yourself.

 How Much Money Do You Need to Live in LA

-LA boasts one of the world’s most dynamic economies – a fast-growing high-tech industry, robust aerospace sector, and a world-leading creative marketplace.
+LA boasts one of the world’s most dynamic economies – a fast-growing high-tech industry, a robust aerospace sector, and a world-leading creative marketplace.
 Living in LA can provide the ideal climate for your business to thrive or offer you some of the best employment options where you can achieve full professional growth.
-But, if you choose it as your final destination, you should know that everything here, including food, gas, rent, and utilities, is probably more expensive than what you are used to.
-However, LA is a large, sprawling area, and prices vary depending on your chosen location and the preferred lifestyle.
-Let’s start with the housing expenses.

 According to Numbeo, the average costs of renting an apartment per month are the following:

-• Apartment (1 bedroom) in the Center: $2,250
+- Apartment (1 bedroom) in the Center: $2,450

-• Apartment (1 bedroom) Outside of Center: $1,800
+- Apartment (1 bedroom) Outside of Center: $2,100

-• Apartment (3 bedrooms) in the Center: $4,200
+- Apartment (3 bedrooms) in the Center: $4,800

-• Apartment (3 bedrooms) Outside of Center: $3,000
+- Apartment (3 bedrooms) Outside of Center: $4,000

 If your plans are geared towards buying real estate, you should know that competition is stiff, and prices are high.
-That being said, the price per square foot in the downtown is about $800, while you should put aside approximately $500for an apartment outside of the center.
+That being said, the price per square foot in the downtown is about $700, while you should put aside approximately $650 for an apartment outside of the center.
+If you’re moving from a small town, you can find more about these data and even compare the cost of living in your place with that in LA by visiting Numbeo’s cost of living calculator.

 Choose a Place to Stay – the One You Like or the Most Convenient One?